What kinds of events do you play at?

 Please be aware that dancing involves vigorous activity and those taking part should be sufficiently fit, healthy and sober to dance safely.
 Anyone involved in the event is responsible for their actions and safety, and we (the band and caller) are not liable for injuries or damage before, during or after the event.

-(In the very unlikely event that we judge a venue to be unsafe, or that performing is for any reason too likely to cause any damage or injury, we reserve the right to not perform.
-If this were to happen before we begin performing, we would refund any payment barring expenses.)
+In the very unlikely event that on or after arrival we judge a venue to be unsafe, or that performing is for any reason too likely to cause any damage or injury, we reserve the right to not perform.
+The full fee will still be due in this case.